bambadiagne/ultra-api/README.md

 2. Create .env file copy .env.sample contents and change the values(if you not change it,sending mail and logging system aren't running)

 3. You can use the docker-compose file it's so simple but you need that Docker installed in your device
+4. You can generate data by running gen_todos.py script who uses threading and generate 100k todo rows in your db

 ```bash
 docker-compose up -d